 If you’re there a few hours before departure, there are harbour-side bars where you relax before embarkment and watch the many boats assemble.

 But it is more than just a departure point.
 Split is the second-largest city in Croatia and one which has been prized by ancient civilisations.
 Founded by the Greeks in the 2nd or 3rd Century BC, it was here in AD 305 that the Roman Emperor Diocletian built a palace for himself to retire in.
-Now an Unesco World Heritage Site, the impressive white stone complex of Diocletian’s Palace is worth a visit before or after you set sail.
+Now a Unesco World Heritage Site, the impressive white stone complex of Diocletian’s Palace is worth a visit before or after you set sail.
+Consider a guided tour of Diocletian’s Palace and the old town of Split.

 As such, you’ll find more luxurious hotels and restaurants in Hvar – and overall, prices are higher.